Study Accounting in UK

 • Healthcare: Register with the NHS and take advantage of student health services.

-• Cost Management: Many universities provide accommodation support and advice on budgeting and finance management.
+• Cost Management: Many universities offer accommodation support and guidance on budgeting and financial management.

 • Social Life: Engage in local attractions and social events that help you build lifelong friendships.